 Submit the Treatment Plan

-Using the format outlined in the Core Content CourseBook, write your Treatment Plan and submit it to the appropriate drop box in iTunes U.
+Using the format outlined in the Core Content CourseBook, write your Treatment Plan and submit it to the appropriate drop box.

-Write your Treatment Plan and submit it to the appropriate drop box in iTunes U within 24 hours of the session.
+Write your Treatment Plan and submit it to the appropriate drop box within 24 hours of the session.